 We have been helping hundreds of customers now to fix, restore and rejuvenate their classic Yamaha café racers, vintage enduro bikes and other Yamaha models for several years.
 Many customers have left us fantastic reviews, other’s went one step further and shared with us the outcome of their hard work and the bikes that bear our parts.
 Thank you all!

-Here are a few words from Derry about his project:
+Here are a few words from Mario about his project:

 Yamaha RD200 by Bruno